 Bonus: Virginia Adult Learning Resource Center’s “Bag of Rocks” lesson.

 Did you know that adults lose attention after 8-12 minutes, and it’s getting worse?
-That tells us that while, yes, we need to practice in a variety of ways, we also need brain and movement breaks.
+That tells us that we need to practice in a variety of ways and we need brain and movement breaks.
 This can be as simple as a walk to the restroom, a quick stretch, or a snack/ coffee break.
 Movement stimulates our brains so that we can take that new information in.
 Breaks give us the time to digest information.
 Some fun ideas that you can do related or not to the lesson at hand:

 5 deep breaths with arm movement: up, out, down